mastoffel/meme_generator/README.md

 # Meme generator
- Generates memes with hamsters or whatever you like.
+ Generates memes with hampsters or whatever you like.

 ![Alt Text](pics/hamster.gif)